gvwilson/fiction/in-heck/index.md

 "Why,
 we ain't barely—hold up."
-He swung his long rifle back a few degrees, then let loose a string of profanity that put Maddy's ears back against her head.
+He swung his long rifle back a few degrees, then let loose a string of profanity that set Maddy's ears back against her head.
 His foot thumped against the ground in a rapid *pat-a-tat-tat*.
 "We got trouble, boss.
 Three uglies airborne,